-Choosing the best garage floor mat for snow is an important consideration when it comes to protecting your garage from the icy grip of winter.
-Not only will they keep damaging road salts and deicers away from your bare concrete.
+Choosing the best garage floor mat for snow and winter weather is an important consideration when it comes to protecting your garage from the icy grip of winter.
+The proper mat will keep damaging road salts and deicing fluids away from your bare concrete.
 They also prevent slip fall accidents from water that can pool up and freeze overnight on your garage floor.
 Plus, they do a good job of helping to keep your garage floor clean.

 Best containment mats for snow